-Biocept, Inc. (the " Company ") hereby acknowledges receipt of check for shares of Common Stock of the Company. in the amount of \$ given by as consideration for Certificate No.
+Biocept, Inc. (the " Company ") hereby a Certificate No for share acknowledges receipt of check in the amount of \$es of Common Stock of the Company. given by as consideration for

 Dated:

 BIOCEPT, INC.

 By:

 Name:

 Title:

-4.20
+A 20

 A-38